-You are eligible to retire within 10 years of your normal retirement age (NRA) if you have stopped working for an OMERS employer.
+When you stop working for an OMERS employer and you are within 10 years of your normal retirement age (NRA) you are eligible to retire.
 The earliest date that you can retire is called your early retirement birthday.
 If you are:

 NRA 65 – you can retire as early as age 55